codatio/codat-docs/docs/integrations/accounting/myob/accounting-myob.md

 ## Supported versions

-:::info Using MYOB AccountRight and Essentials integration Company data must be stored in the cloud, not on a local machine.
+:::info Using MYOB Business integration
+Company data must be stored in the cloud, not on a local machine.
 :::